AymericAstaing/201_yams_math_epitech/README.md

 # 201_yams_math_epitech (tech 2 2018/2019)

-compute the probabilities of combinations of independent events
+Compute the probabilities of combinations of independent events

 The goal of this project is to code a software that help us cheat at Yams game.

 It will give you the chances to obtain a given combination at the next dice roll, among:

       • a pair (at least 2 dice of the same value)
       • a three-of-a-kind (at least 3 dice of the same value)
       • a four-of-a-kind (at least 4 dice of the same value)